 I would encourage them both to truly seek to live repentant lives, both as individuals in their separate relationship to Christ but also together in marriage toward each other.
 Truly.
 Repentance involving not just an apology but a TRUE turning from sin.
 When sin from your past is brought into a marriage, it needs to be dealt with, worked through, and repented of.
 This includes a hatred, absolute hatred of all sin.
 We need to view our sin as our holy and perfect God sees sin.
 It is ugly, vile, disgusting.
 We must turn away from it if we are calling ourselves Christians.
 God gives us the ability of self-discipline.
 It is ours to choose whether or not we enact and strengthen our power over sin or give in to worldly pleasures.

-For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.
+For the Spirit God gave us does not make us timid, but gives us power, love and self-discipline.He brings about healing.
+He brings about unity in marriage.
+He makes all things possible.
+He will be the sustainer of you should you choose to live a repentant life.

 ~2 Timothy 1:7